 Most importantly, your Default Folder serves as a potential point of indirection when using your Profile on multiple host computers, as described in the next section.

 IMPORTANT: Host Folders are specific to each host computer from which you use your Profile.
 This is handled on your behalf as you make changes from each location.

 Dynamic Default Folder

 Dyn Default allows you to associate a portion of your managed content's path for redirection when you use your Profile (and associated/ managed content) to work on another host computer.

 Consider for a moment that you've created data in D:\Data, then decide to Login to SSProtect on another host computer.
 What if it doesn't have a D:\ volume for you to use?

-Details are more fully described in the article, Remote Profile Deployment.
+Further information is offered in the article, Remote Profile Deployment.

 When using :Recover, you can select one or more files then choose Restore (all Views) or Replicate (Archivelist) to Recover managed content.

 Replicate differs from Restore in the way target location is determined and carried out.
 Details are available in the article, Restoring and Replicating.